Alchemist-X/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 **Celestia** represents the most ambitious alternative.
 It's a specialized blockchain that provides consensus and data availability only, without execution.
 It uses **Data Availability Sampling** with **erasure coding**, allowing even light clients to gain high confidence that full block data was published by sampling small, random pieces.
 The system uses **namespaced Merkle trees** so different rollups can efficiently prove their data was included without downloading irrelevant information.
 Security relies on validators and an honest majority of independent samplers, with full nodes able to produce fraud proofs if data is incorrectly encoded.

-**EigenDA** leverages Ethereum's restaking ecosystem (described in Section V) to provide high-throughput data availability.
+**EigenDA** leverages Ethereum's restaking ecosystem (described in Section IV) to provide high-throughput data availability.
 A **disperser** coordinates the encoding and distribution of data across operators who attest to its availability.
 Throughput can be high, but security depends on the value restaked by operators and the specific quorum assumptions of each deployment.

 **Validium** and **committee-based systems** take a different approach entirely, keeping data off-chain under the control of a committee or bonded set of operators.
 This can be cheaper than on-chain alternatives but weakens security guarantees since data availability isn't enforced by Layer 1 protocol rules.